Virginia Heffernan

 Virginia Heffernan (born August 8, 1969) is an American journalist and cultural critic.
 Since 2015, she has been a political columnist at the Los Angeles Times and a cultural columnist at Wired.
 From 2003 to 2011, she worked as a staff writer for The New York Times, first as a television critic, then as a magazine columnist, and then as an opinion writer.
-She has also worked as a senior editor for Harper's, as a founding editor of Talk, and as a TV critic for Slate.
+She has also worked as a senior editor for Harper's Magazine, as a founding editor of Talk, and as a TV critic for Slate.
 Her 2016 book Magic and Loss: The Internet as Art argued that the Internet is a "massive and collective work of art", one that is a "work in progress", and that the suggested deterioration of attention spans in response to it is a myth.

 Early life and education

 Virginia Heffernan was born in Hanover, New Hampshire.
-She graduated summa cum laude from the University of Virginia (1991).
-She also received an English Literature Master's Degree (1993) and Ph.D (2002) from Harvard University.
+She is a 1991 graduate, summa cum laude, from the University of Virginia.
+She is also a dual graduate of Harvard University with a master's degree in English literature in 1993 and a Ph.D. in 2002.